Travel Drawings: Midtown, Atlanta

 “I love the seasons—spring, summer, autumn, winter.
 I love them for what they are and for the idea they evoke, that of permanent change.
 They embody life, renewal, energy." by Kim Chong Hak

 I brought my sketchbook with me on my recent trip to Atlanta in order to practice life drawing.
-I engaged in the process at various locations including the High Museum of Art and the Politan Row at Colony Square.
+I engaged in the process at various locations including the High Museum of Art, the Politan Row at Colony Square and the Atlanta Botanical Garden.
 Travel drawing functions as an artistic practice which helps me both create art and grasp the meaning of my experiences.
 Drawing serves as my method to observe the world while I slow down and convert brief experiences into enduring artistic creations no matter where I am.

 High Museum of Art